efbar/hashicorp-labs/README.md

 ![](images/faasd_task.png)

-Just add `127.0.0.1 faasd-gateway` to your `cat /etc/hosts` file and you're done.
+Just add `127.0.0.1 faasd-gateway` to your `/etc/hosts` file and you're done.

 Go to `http://faasd-gateway:8181` to enjoy the beautiful OpenFaas homepage.